Parallaxer/Parallaxer/README.md

     // Determine the indicator's position interval, over which the indicator can move. let indicatorPositionInterval = ParallaxInterval(from: 0, to: scrollView.frame.height)

-    // Relate the indicator's position to the scrolling transform. let indicatorPositionTransform = scrollingTransform
+    // Relate the scrolling transform to the indicator's position. let indicatorPositionTransform = scrollingTransform
         .parallaxRelate(to: indicatorPositionInterval)

     // Finally, bind the indicator parallax value to the image view's center point. indicatorPositionTransform
         .parallaxValue()
-        .subscribe(onNext: { [unowned self] positionY in
+        .subscribe(onNext: { [weak self] positionY in
+            guard let self = self else {
+                return
+            }
             self.indicatorImageView.center = CGPoint(
                 x: self.scrollIndicator.center.x
                 y: positionY)